sigreen/install-kong-gw-rosa/README.md

 This example stands up a Kong Gateway instance on a pre-provisioned instance of ROSA, using HAProxy as the Ingress Controller instead of Kong Ingress Controller (KIC).
 This way, we can leverage OpenShift Routes to proxy requests into Kong Gateway.
 Lastly, we enable BasicAuth RBAC for Kong Manager and Developer Portal.

 ## Prerequisites
-1. A Red Hat account so you can access the (Cluster Console)[https://console.redhat.com/openshift/].
+1. A Red Hat account so you can access the [Cluster Console](https://console.redhat.com/openshift/).
 2. A ROSA instance on AWS.
-You can provision ROSA using (these)[https://www.rosaworkshop.io/rosa/2-deploy/#create-the-cluster] instructions.
+You can provision ROSA using [these](https://www.rosaworkshop.io/rosa/2-deploy/)#create-the-cluster] instructions.
 I create a `cluster-admin` user with `HTPasswd` as my IdP for demonstration purposes.
 3. `oc` CLI
 4. `rosa` CLI